 - apprentices under the age of 25

-Your pay bill doesn’t include:
+Your pay bill must not include earnings:

 The allowance reduces the amount of Apprenticeship Levy you have to pay by £15,000 across the year.
-This means that only employers with an annual pay bill of more than £3 million will pay the levy.

 Connected companies or charities will only have one £15,000 allowance to share between them.

-How to allocate your allowance
+How to divide your allowance